SaurusXI/webhooksAPI/README.md

 ```
 <br>

-- Use `response.token` as Bearer token for authorization when making requests to any other routes of the API.
+- Use `response.token` as Bearer token in authorization header when making requests to any other routes of the API.

 ## License
 MIT